SohanaPreeth/Git-Demo-Repo2/README.md

 Pulled changes after merging in remote into local machine in master branch Now we can delete the feature branch if its not nessesary any more by using 'git branch -d feature branch name'

+Now we are checking the changes that are made at a time and what to accept.